SyncForMe/Observer/test_result.md

         -working: true
         -agent: "testing"
         -comment: "Created a comprehensive test script to test the integration of scenarios with agents.
 The tests confirmed that: 1) Agents can be created and managed, 2) Custom scenarios can be set and verified in the simulation state, 3) Random scenarios can be set and verified in the simulation state, 4) Simulations can be started with scenarios, 5) The scenario is correctly stored in the simulation state and used during the simulation.
 There was a minor issue where the scenario name was not displayed in the simulation state after starting the simulation, but this doesn't affect the core functionality.
 The scenario integration with agents is working correctly and provides a reliable way for users to set scenarios for their agent simulations."
+  - task: "Start Fresh Functionality"
+    implemented: true
+    working: true
+    file: "/app/backend/server.py"
+    stuck_count: 0
+    priority: "high"
+    needs_retesting: false
+    status_history:
+        -working: "NA"
+        -agent: "testing"
+        -comment: "Initial testing needed for Start Fresh functionality"
+        -working: true
+        -agent: "testing"
+        -comment: "Created comprehensive test scripts to test the Start Fresh functionality.
+The tests confirmed that: 1) The sequence of POST /api/simulation/start followed by POST /api/simulation/pause works correctly, 2) The POST /api/simulation/start endpoint clears all conversations for the current user, 3) The POST /api/simulation/pause endpoint stops the simulation (sets is_active=false), 4) User isolation is properly maintained - Start Fresh only affects the current user's conversations, 5) The functionality works with both empty and non-empty conversation states.
+All tests passed successfully, confirming that the Start Fresh functionality is working as expected.
+The backend correctly handles the sequence of operations, clearing conversations and stopping the simulation.
+Authentication is properly enforced for all endpoints, and user data isolation is maintained throughout the process."

   - task: "POST /api/documents/bulk-delete - Bulk Delete Documents"
     implemented: true